 The index of services hit a record high in the fourth quarter (Q4), finishing 6.2 per cent above the pre-pandemic level from Q4 2019, while UK service output remained 1.1 per cent below its Q4 2019 level.

-Crucially it includes residential care and private healthcare, which is experiencing a significant uptake due to the huge backlog in waiting lists within the public health system.
+Crucially, the category it includes residential care and private healthcare, which is experiencing a significant uptake due to the huge backlog in waiting lists within the public health system.

 It also lists human health activities and personal services, understood to span everything from cosmetic and dental treatment to physiotherapy and hair salons.